Caio Prado Júnior: Biography

 Caio Prado graduated with a degree in law from Faculdade do Largo de São Francisco, São Paulo in 1928, where he would later become a Professor of Political Economy.
 He was politically active during the 1930s and 1940s, including during the 1930 Revolution.
 In 1933, he published his first work - Evolução Política do Brasil (Political Evolution of Brazil) - an attempt to understand the country's political and social history.
 In 1934 he took part in the foundation of Brazilian Geographers Association.

-After a trip to the Soviet Union, at the time under Stalin's dictatorship, he published URSS - um novo mundo (Soviet Union - a New World), which was banned by Getúlio Vargas' government's censorship.
+After a trip to the Soviet Union, at the time under the harshest Stalinist authoritarianism, he published URSS - um novo mundo (Soviet Union - a New World), which was banned by Getúlio Vargas' government's censorship.
 He then joined the Aliança Nacional Libertadora which he chaired in São Paulo.